mcogswell/mcogswell.github.com/why_cat/index.md

 method produces, which means that changing the non-gray pixels in the original image will likely raise the activation of the corresponding neuron (`conv1_4` or `conv_65`).
-It's sometimes hard to determine exactly what semantic feature of the highlighted pixels the CNN responds to, so the bottom images help with that.
-The right sides of these images show "gradient" patches from other images which highly activate the same neuron (black diagonals and red blobs).
+It's sometimes hard to determine exactly what semantic feature of the highlighted pixels the ConvNet responds to, so the bottom images help with that.
+These show two grids of patches which are chosen from 1000s of potential images instead just Grumpy Cat.
+The right sides of these images show "gradient" patches which highly activate the same neuron (black diagonals and red blobs).
-The left sides show the same patches cropped from the original images.
+The left sides show the corresponding patches cropped from the original images.
 As some readers probably already know, `conv1` learns to look for simple features which are easy to relate to pixels -- e.g., oriented edges and colored blobs.

-If you're familiar with the type 2 visualizations from previous section then you might wonder why these visualizations are much larger and mostly gray.
+If you're familiar with the type 2 visualizations from the previous section then you might wonder why these visualizations are much larger and mostly gray.
 Typically the non-gray section is cropped out of the gray because the gray sections have 0 gradient and are uninformative, as in the bottom part of the visualization.